Fleet One Championship

 The various Fleet One Championship Series are organized by the Executive of Fleet One for the enjoyment of Fleet One members.
 Series scores are maintained by the Scoring and Communication Committees.
 Questions may be directed to these committees at: Scoring@m242fleetone.org, firstname.lastname@example.org, or email@example.com.
 Any disputes will only be resolved as directed by the M242 Fleet One Executive Committee as a whole (firstname.lastname@example.org).

 Regattas will be governed by the rules as defined in The Racing Rules of Sailing.
 AND The M242 Class Rules.
+A minimum of 4 M242s need to be registered and come to the starting line to race in order for any event to count.

 When confirmed in an event's Sailing Instructions, Rule 44.1 is changed to allow a One-Turn Penalty instead of Two-Turns for a boat breaking a rule of Part 2 outside of the zone.